 Side Effects Of Alcohol

-When a person has a few drinks, they may have only mild impairment.
+People may have only mild impairment when drinking a few drinks.
 However, if a person continues to drink, they could become intoxicated.
-People who drink frequently and/or for long periods of time can experience major health problems at the hand of alcohol abuse.
+People who drink frequently and for long periods can experience significant health problems due to alcohol use.

 Side effects of alcohol use may include: